wp-cli/handbook/commands/media/regenerate.md

 # wp media regenerate

-Regenerate thumbnails for one or more attachments.
+Regenerates thumbnails for one or more attachments.

 ### OPTIONS